 Once you have decided on the type of fireplace that you want, your next decision will be the look of the fireplace.
+What are your aesthetic preferences?
 If you decide on a wood fire, then a stone or brick hearth is the classic choice.
 Gas and electric fireplaces come in a wide array of styles, from simulating a classic wood fire to sleek, modern appliances built out of stainless steel and glass.

 How you accessorize your fireplace will have a large impact on the overall look and feel.
 There are many fireplace screens, tools and accessories that have a positive impact on the aesthetics of your fireplace as well as a practical impact.